Scarecrow (Oz): Later Oz books

-The Scarecrow also appears in other Oz books, sharing further adventures with Dorothy and her friends.
+The Scarecrow appears in other Oz books, such as The Scarecrow of Oz.
 His reign as king of the Emerald City ends in The Marvelous Land of Oz when General Jinjur and her Army of Revolt oust him in a coup.
 He manages to escape the palace and joins Tip and his companions in seeking the aid of Glinda the Good.
 He spars with H. M. Woggle-Bug T. E. on the value of education.
 Although he claims to be educated himself and to value education, he finds the Woggle-Bug's learning rote and without wisdom.
 Although he cannot eat, he tells Billina that she might be better cooked and generally seems to favor the use of animals as food, sometimes making snide remarks to that effect to his animal companions, although he himself only gathers nuts and fruit for his traveling companions, such as Dorothy and Tip, to eat.

 By The Road to Oz he is acknowledged, at least by the Tin Woodman, to be "probably the wisest man in all Oz," and this is the caption of an illustration, suggesting that the reader take his comment at face value.
 Dorothy herself, in Dorothy and the Wizard in Oz, praises the Scarecrow's wisdom and says the Scarecrow seemed just as wise before the Wizard gave him brains as after.
 In The Emerald City of Oz, the Scarecrow lives in a house-shaped like an ear of corn in Winkie Country.
-In The Scarecrow of Oz, the Scarecrow travels to Jinxland, where he helps Cap'n Bill, Trot and Button-Bright overthrow the villainous King Krewe.
+In The Scarecrow of Oz, the Scarecrow travels to Jinxland, where he helps Cap'n Bill, Trot and Button-Bright overthrow the villainous King Krewl.
 In Glinda of Oz the Scarecrow serves as Regent to Ozma of Oz, demonstrating that he is Ozma's third in command.
 Mostly all he does is play croquet until Ozma's advisers, including himself, band together for a rescue operation.

 In The Royal Book of Oz by Ruth Plumly Thompson, Baum's authorized successor as "Royal Historian of Oz", Professor Woggle-Bug accused the Scarecrow of having no ancestry, so he returns to the pole at the cornfield where he was once hung.
 Sliding down it and descending underground, he first encounters the Middlings and then the Silver Islands, whose people believe themselves to be the ancestors of the Chinese.
 Apparently, when Emperor Chang Wang Woe defeated the king of the Golden Islands in battle, the king hired a sorcerer to sneak into the palace and transform the Emperor into a crocus, which later sprouted into a bean pole, preceding a prophecy that the first being to touch the bean pole would become possessed by the spirit of the Emperor.
 As it turned out, the first thing to touch the pole was the straw-stuffed human, which would become the Scarecrow.
 This account is not consistent with the Scarecrow's story in The Wonderful Wizard of Oz of becoming aware of each sense as the relevant organs were painted on his head.